The Evaluation Gap Is the AI Gap

 The LLM-as-Judge Unlock

 Use the model to grade itself.
-This is the insight that changed how the teams I've worked on evaluate AI output.
+This is the insight that changed how I evaluate AI output.

 The mechanics are straightforward.
 You give an LLM the input, the output your system produced, and a grading rubric.
-You ask it to score the output on the dimensions you care about: accuracy, relevance, completeness, tone.
+You ask it to score the output on the dimensions you care about, like accuracy and relevance.
 You get back a structured score you can track over time.

 def grade_output(source_document: str, generated_summary: str) -> EvalResult: